 This course is concerned with the strategy and tactics behind pleadings, motions, discovery and trial.
-In addition to weekly class sessions, held over the entire academic year, student teams take a single case from initial interview to jury trial and post-verdict motions.
+In addition to weekly class sessions, held over the entire academic year, student teams handle a case from initial interview to jury trial and post-verdict motions.